Open-EO/openeo-udf/docs/index.rst

 ============

 The installation was tested on ubuntu 16.04 and 18.04.
 It requires python3.6  and pip3.
-It will install numpy, rasterio, pytorch, scikit, tensorflow and other libraries that require additional development files on the host system.
+It will install numpy, geopandas, pygdal, pytorch, scikit, tensorflow and other libraries that require additional development files on the host system.

 Local installation